pnetwork-association/pnetwork-v3-monorepo/packages/ptokens-state-emitter/README.md

 ### Description

 - New component that grabs all the guardian listeners configurations and builds up a unique one that is used to fetch the sync state of each supported chain
-- This intermittenly publish the following object by using the IPFS pub sub protocol:
+- This intermittently publish the following object by using the IPFS pub sub protocol:

 ```
 {